Also known as: MLD, Arylsulfatase A deficiency or Leukodystrophy - metachromatic

 Metachromatic leukodystrophy (MLD) is a genetic disorder that affects nerves, muscles, other organs, and behavior.
 It slowly gets worse over time.

 The disease is passed down through families (inherited).
 You must get a copy of the defective gene from both your parents to have the disease.
 Parents can each have the defective gene, but not have MLD.
-A person with one defective gene is called a "carrier."
+A person with 1 defective gene is called a "carrier."

 Tests that may be done include: